shuyangsun/cpp_notes/README.md

 ### 28.4 Conditional Definition: Enable_if

 * If **std::enable_if**'s condition evaluates to **true**, its result is its second argument.
 If **std::enable_if**'s condition evaluates to **false**, the whole function declaration of which it is part of is completely ignored.
+* **std::enable_if** is a variation of the idea of a concept: it allows a more precise specification of the requirements of a template.

 ```c++
 template<bool B, typename T>